Nelly-Barret/BETTER-fairificator/README.md

 ### Installation

-**From the root of the project, i.e., in `BETTER-fairificator` foler**
+**From the root of the project, i.e., in `BETTER-fairificator` folder**

-1. Make sure to have a recent Python version, e.g., Python 3.12 (tested with Python 3.12 only)
+1. Make sure to have a recent **Python 3** version, e.g., Python 3.12 (tested with Python 3.12 only)
-2. Create your own (new) virtual environment, e.g., named `.venv-better-fhir`: `/usr/local/bin/python3.12 -m venv .venv-better-fhir`
-3. Source your new virtual environment to make it active: `source .venv-better-fhir/bin/activate`
-4. Verify that your virtual environment is active and has been created with the expected Python version (especially important if you have multiple Python versions):
-   - `which python` should output the virtual environment path
-   - `<your/venv/path/bin/python` should output Pyhon 3.12 (or equivalent)
-5. Install the dependencies with the requirement file: `pip3 install -r requirements.txt`
+2. Run the configuration script: `bash configure.sh`
-6. To run the ETL script: `.venv-better-fhir/bin/python3.12 -m src.main`
+3. To run the ETL script: `.venv-better-fhir/bin/python3 -m src.main`